-Planning for water management in Munni Street Subcatchment is being undertaken by City of Sydney as part of the OurRiver - Cooks River Sustainability Initiative (OurRiver).
+Planning for water management in Munni Street Sub-catchment is being undertaken by City of Sydney as part of the OurRiver - Cooks River Sustainability Initiative (OurRiver).
 OurRiver is a partnership between eight councils in the Cooks River Catchment (Ashfield, Bankstown, Canterbury, City of Sydney, Hurstville, Marrickville, Rockdale and Strathfield).
 The project is funded by the NSW Environmental Trust.
-The project is based on a collaborative planning approach working with residents, businesses and other stakeholders to address water management issues in six local areas (known as subcatchments) across the Cooks River Catchment.
-The subcatchment located in City of Sydney is Munni Street Subcatchment - an area that includes parts of Alexandria, Erskineville, Eveleigh and Newtown (see aerial outlined in red on aerial photograph).
-Stormwater from this subcatchment drains to Cooks River via Alexandra Canal.
+The project is based on a collaborative planning approach working with residents, businesses and other stakeholders to address water management issues in six local areas (known as sub-catchments) across the Cooks River Catchment.
+The sub-catchment located in City of Sydney is Munni Street Sub-catchment - an area that includes parts of Alexandria, Erskineville, Eveleigh and Newtown (see area outlined in red on aerial photograph).
+Stormwater from this area drains to Cooks River via Alexandra Canal.

-Draft 2030 Visions, Goals and Actions for Munni Street Subcatchment
+2030 Visions, Goals and Actions for Munni Street Sub-catchment

-These draft vision statements, goals and actions were developed by Munni Street Subcatchment residents, City of Sydney staff and other stakeholders at the vision sessions held on Wednesday 22, Thursday 23 and Saturday 25 April 2009, and at a planning forum held on Thursday 14 May 2009.
-The community water vision for Munni Street Subcatchment is:
+These vision statements, goals and actions were developed by Munni Street Sub-catchment residents, City of Sydney staff and other stakeholders at the vision sessions held on Wednesday 22, Thursday 23 and Saturday 25 April 2009, and at a planning forum held on Thursday 14 May 2009.
+The community water vision for Munni Street Sub-catchment is: